 - Arts Education

 - Arts and Cultural Heritage

 SEMAC strongly encourages applicants to research and develop projects that incorporate two or more of the key areas with an emphasis on creating lasting partnerships among regional nonprofit arts organizations and other nonprofit groups.
-Arts & Cultural Heritage grants (from all sources) are designed to fund up to 80% of approved arts programming, up to a maximum of $10,000.
+Legacy grants (from all sources) are designed to fund up to 80% of approved arts programming.

 1. Arts & Arts Access: The fund will support Minnesota artists and arts organizations in creating, producing, and presenting quality arts activities; to overcome barriers to accessing quality arts activities; and to instill the arts into the community and public life throughout Minnesota.
 Such activities may be but are not limited to:

 - Investing in activities that make the arts available to persons who might not otherwise have access due to economic, geographic, or physical barriers